REHolt/Garage-Door-Controller/README.md

 -	(2) A3144E Hall Effect Sensor - I found these on AliExpress 10 < $1.50 but they can be had at Amazon as well
 -	Solderable breadboard
 -	Wire
+-	(1) USB charger with cable - I used an old Phone charger, anything with ~.75 amp output will do